UPDATED & APPROVED 11.6.2023

 Minor offenses:

-• Chronic Late Cancel as defined as three (3) times in six (6) consecutive months.
+• Chronic Late Cancel as defined as two (2) times in six (6) consecutive months.

-• Chronic Tardiness, defined as three (3) times in six (6) consecutive months.
+• Chronic Tardiness, as defined as two (2) times in six (6) consecutive months.
+Each additional tardiness within that time period will result in a minor offense.

 • Job jumping without approval.